kiranmak/draft-detnet-ocn/draft-km-detnet-for-ocn.md

 monitor physical equipment in industrial environments. {{icn-arch}} below shows such systems' reference model and functional components.
-Closest to the physical equipment are field devices (actuators and sensors) that connect to the Programmable Logic Controllers (PLCs) or other types of controllers using serial bus technologies (and now Ethernet).
-Above those controllers are Human Machine Interface (HMI) connecting different PLCs and performing several controller functions along with exchanging data with the applications.
+Closest to the physical equipment are field devices (actuators and sensors) that connect to the Programmable Logic Controllers (PLCs) or other types of controllers (Note: in this memo term 'process controller' will be used to differentiate from other meanings of controller) using serial bus technologies (and now Ethernet).
+Above those 'process controllers' are Human Machine Interface (HMI) connecting different PLCs and performing several controller functions along with exchanging data with the applications.

 A factory floor is divided into cell sites.
 The PLCs or other types of controllers are physically located close to the equipment in the cell sites.
 The collection of monitoring, status, and sensing data is first done on the site and then transmitted over secure channels to the data applications for aggregation and further processing.
-These applications can be hosted in remote cloud infrastructure but are also often hosted within a limited domain environment, controlled by a single operator, like on-premise, at the edge or in a private cloud.
-Both options gain from infrastructure that scales out, and has elastic compute and storage resources, so they will be referred to as cloud in the following sections.
+These applications can be hosted in remote cloud infrastructure, but are also often hosted within a limited domain environment, controlled by a single operator, like on-premise, at the edge or in a private cloud.
+Both options gain from infrastructure that scales out, and has elastic compute and storage resources, so they will both be referred to as cloud in the following sections.

 ~~~~~drawing